NASCAR and IndyCar both postpone racing over virus concerns - WHIZ News

 NASCAR said the decision to postpone the next two weeks “is in the best interest of the safety and well-being of our fans, competitors, officials and everyone associated with our sport.”

-As college and professional sports leagues canceled events or postponed their seasons one by one, NASCAR, IndyCar and F1 were left as the only entities planning to press ahead this weekend.
-Finally, even the prospect of staging the races Saturday and Sunday without fans was deemed to be unsafe.
+As college and professional sports leagues canceled events or postponed their seasons one by one, NASCAR, IndyCar and F1 were among the very few organizations planning to press ahead this weekend.
+Finally, even the prospect of staging races without fans was deemed to be unsafe.

 There was no announcement of any plans to reschedule the races.